 Jacob joined Watsi on July 25th, 2013.
-Six years ago, Jacob joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Seven years ago, Jacob joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Jacob's most recent donation supported Paulo, a young man from Tanzania, to fund a mass removal procedure.

 Jacob has funded healthcare for 31 patients in 10 countries.